ZaneCodeJourney/DotNetApi/README.md

 ## Project Description

-This REST API, built with C# and .NET Core, can be used to manage users and posts in an organization.
+Deployed on [dtcodeapi2.azurewebsites.net](dtcodeapi2.azurewebsites.net), this REST API, built with C# and .NET Core, can be used as a forum to manage users and posts in an organization.

 ### Feature overview